 “Weiden’s book is a thriller with an important social and political message.
 Following a Lakota ‘enforcer’ who enacts extrajudicial punishment to fill the gaps in the legal system, Winter Counts is a twisty new addition to the growing Indigenous literature canon.
 While some of the action may fall into somewhat predictable territory, Weiden’s exploration of the injustices of reservation life are vital.”

 — Ashley Baeckmann, Briars & Brambles Books, Windham, NY

 “Winter Counts is a marvel.
-It’s a thriller with a beating heart and jagged teeth.
-This book is a brilliant meditation on power and violence, and a testament to just how much a crime novel can achieve.
-Weiden is a powerful new voice.
-I couldn’t put it down.” —Tommy Orange, author of There There
+It’s a thriller with a beating heart and jagged teeth.” —Tommy Orange, author of There There

 A groundbreaking thriller about a vigilante on a Native American reservation who embarks on a dangerous mission to track down the source of a heroin influx.